- Update

 - The country is a net power exporter, with a level linked to hydropower generation.

-- Electricity and gas prices for households are 60% lower than in the EU.
+- Electricity prices are regulated for households and much lower than the EU average.

 - There are many power and gas interconnection projects with Croatia, Serbia, and Montenegro.